Acsigen/sysadmin-playground/Automation/terraform.md

 Most of the time you will use Terraform Data instead of Null Resource since is easier to setup and you do not need a provider for it.

 ## Providers

+Providers are Terraform Plugins that allow you to interact with:

+- Cloud Service Providers (CSPs) eg. AWS, Azure, GCP
+- Software as a Service (SaaS) Providers eg. Github, Angolia, Stripe
+- Other APIs eg. Kubernetes, Postgres

+Providers come in three tiers:

+- Official — Published by the company that owns the provider technology or service
+- Verified — actively maintained, up-to-date, and compatible with both Terraform and Provider
+- Community — published by a community member but no guarantee of maintenance, up-to-date, or compatibility

+### Terraform Registry

+[Terraform Registry](https://registry.terraform.io/) is a website portal to browse, download or publish available Providers or Modules.

+Terraform Cloud allows you to publish private modules for your Organization within the Terraform Cloud Private Registry.

+To get a list of current providers that you are using run `terraform providers`.

+## Terraform Language

+Terraform files end in the extension of `.tf` or either `.tf.json`.

+Terraform files are written in the Terraform Language and is the extension of HCL.

+Terraform language consists of only a few basic elements:

+- Blocks — containers for other content, represent an object
+  - block type — can have zero or more labels and a body
+  - block label — name of a block
+- Arguments — assign a value to a name
+  - They appear within blocks
+- Expressions — represent a value, either literally or by referencing and combining other values
+  - They appear as values for arguments, or within other expressions.​

+Terraform also supports an alternative syntax that is JSON-compatible.

+Terraform expects JSON syntax files to be named with `.tf.json`.

+This syntax is useful when generating portions of a configuration programmatically, since existing JSON libraries can be used to prepare the generated configuration files.

+### Environment Variables

+We talked before how to use variables.
+But we can also make use of environment variables.

+Variable starting with `TF_VAR_` such as `TF_VAR_AWS_SECRET_KEY` will be read and loaded as `AWS_SECRET_KEY`.

+The definition precedence is the order in which Terraform will read variables and as it goes down the list it will override variables.

+- Environment Variables
+- `terraform.tfvars` or `terraform.tfvars.json` - Default Autoloaded Variables file
+- `*.auto.tfvars` or `*.auto.tfvars.json` - Additional Variables Files (autoloaded)
+- `-var` and `-var-file`

+You can create additional variables files eg. `dev.tfvars`, `prod.tfvars`.
+They will not be autoloaded (you’ll need to specific them in via command line).

+## Resource Meta-Arguments

 ## Sources